U.S. residency based on employment creation

 For proper legal guidance throughout the EB-5 process, please contact our office for a free expert legal consultation.
 The unique nature of every EB-5 investor case and its factual and legal complexities requires an indebt legal analysis.
 Trust Root Law Group’s extensive immigration law experience to properly assess and prepare your EB-5 paperwork, from A-Z.

-Contact Root Law Group for a consultation regarding the EB-5 Immigrant Investor Program.
+Contact Root Law Group for a free in-office consultation regarding the EB-5 Immigrant Investor Program.